Separated client spaces

 Any potential contribution to a Torus reference set would need a separate, explicit, minimised, redacted and validated contractual process.

-When client documents are enabled, they remain the primary source; Torus cyber and compliance references support without replacing client context.
+Documents added to the client workspace remain the primary source; Torus cyber and compliance references support without replacing client context.

 Clear boundaries